tjobrien7/vigilant-enigma/proposal.md

 pizza

+The data required to build this program would be a list consisting of places in Madison selling food items along with their prices.
+The example includes the data format for "pizza" foodtype.

+Ex:

+Ian's Pizza   MacnCheese Pizza     $3.00

+Papa Johns    Gluten Free Pizza    $10.99

+Strada        Pesto Pie Pizza      $8.00

+Rocky Rococo  Pepperoni Slice      $3.50

+Toppers       Two Topping Pizza    $9.99

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

 The program will prompt the user to enter the food item that they would like to find.
 It will return a text menu with a list of resturants, food name, and price.